 Purchase CacheGuard

-Purchasing CacheGuard is simple: just install CacheGuard-OS on the machine of your choice, register the resulting appliance, and subscribe to a plan in no time.
-You can find CacheGuard subscription prices at Simulate a Subscription.
-If you need more detailed pricing information, don’t hesitate to Request a Quote.
+While the use of CacheGuard-OS is FREE of charge, you may purchase subscriptions to additional services such as a support contract or maintained URL blacklists.
+Subscribing to additional services is straightforward: simply install CacheGuard-OS on the machine of your choice, register the resulting CacheGuard appliance, and subscribe to the required services within minutes.
+You can find CacheGuard subscription prices under Simulate a Subscription.
+If you require more detailed pricing information, please do not hesitate to Request a Quote.

 If you’re not comfortable with installing an OS, you can opt for a ready-to-use appliance such as CacheGuard-VE (Virtual Edition) or CacheGuard-HW (Hardware Appliance).
 CacheGuard is also available as a managed Hosted Gateway (CacheGuard-HG) and as a ready-to-use VM on Azure and AWS public clouds.
 Our cloud offerings come in two licensing modes: BYOL (Bring Your Own License) and hourly PAYG (Pay As You Go).

-How to Purchase CacheGuard-OS Subscription in 3 Steps
+How to Purchase a subscription to additional services in 3 Steps

 Step 1 – Installation

-Download CacheGuard-OS and install it on the machine of your choice, whether it’s virtual or hardware, to transform it into a CacheGuard appliance (UTM, Web, WAN, or WAF Gateway).
-Once installed, your appliance will run for a 21-day trial period free of charge.
-After the trial period ends, you’ll need to purchase a subscription to continue using your CacheGuard appliance.
-Subscriptions can be cancelled at any time, with no extra charges.
+Download CacheGuard-OS and install it on the machine of your choice, whether virtual or physical, to transform it into a CacheGuard appliance (UTM, Web, WAN, or WAF Gateway).
+During the installation, take care to select the appropriate capacity (number of users) required to handle your workload.
+Once installed, your appliance will operate free of charge indefinitely.
+However, it is strongly recommended to subscribe to a support contract in order to receive prompt assistance should you encounter any issues with your appliance.

 Caution: if you run CacheGuard beyond its installed users capacity, your network traffic can be slowed down or be blocked.